antrea-io/antrea/docs/windows.md

 can be used to clean the OVS bridge.

-2. Hyper-V feature cannot be installed on Windows node due to the processor not having required virtualization capabilities.
+2. Hyper-V feature cannot be installed on Windows node due to the processor not having the required virtualization capabilities.

-    If the processor of the Windows node does not have required virtualization capabilities.
+    If the processor of the Windows node does not have the required virtualization capabilities.
 The installation of Hyper-V feature will fail with the following error:

     ```powershell
     PS C:\Users\Administrator> Install-WindowsFeature Hyper-V